SmartableAI/artificial-intelligence/_news/2021-01-11-zenfolio-sets-new-industry-standard-in-saas-solution-for-photographers.md

 ---
 category: news
 title: "Zenfolio sets new industry standard in SaaS solution for photographers"
-excerpt: "\"Building a highly scalable intelligent SaaS platform from the ground up using best-of-breed cloud technologies has enabled Zenfolio to leverage AI and machine learning to deliver a compelling experience for our photographers to present their craft,"
+excerpt: "such as AI. \"Infusing IBM Watson into cloud solutions provides Zenfolio with cutting-edge media delivery technology at a global scale.
+We have been impressed with the Zenfolio team's approach and ..."
-publishedDateTime: 2021-01-11T07:56:00Z
+publishedDateTime: 2021-01-11T14:05:00Z
 originalUrl: "https://www.morningstar.com/news/pr-newswire/20210111sf41374/zenfolio-sets-new-industry-standard-in-saas-solution-for-photographers"
 webUrl: "https://www.morningstar.com/news/pr-newswire/20210111sf41374/zenfolio-sets-new-industry-standard-in-saas-solution-for-photographers"
 type: article